Looking After Lollycocks

-An early meadow cut and dead-hedging will take place in late March through to April, followed by construction of the extended boardwalk, installation of new information boards and the two new scrapes during summer.
-The new kingfisher nesting bank is planned for early autumn, whereas traditional hand coppicing and hedgerow planting will be in winter for least disturbance to wildlife.
+An early meadow cut and dead-hedging took place in late March through to April, followed by construction of the extended boardwalk, installation of new information boards and the installation of two new scrapes.
+The construction of a new kingfisher nesting bank was also completed.

 North Kesteven District Council owns Lollycocks Field and oversees its maintenance for the benefit of wildlife and the enjoyment and wellbeing of local communities.
-Hill Holt Wood has secured the tender to complete the Looking after Lollycocks Field works, and will be carrying these over the next nine months.
-As part of the works, Hill Holt Wood will be engaging with the local community, school groups and volunteer groups by offering opportunities for them to assist in the effort to complete conservation activities on site.
-Included will be the chance to see and learn about traditional skills, crafts and methods of management and helping the local community understand the importance of looking after green spaces such as Lollycocks Field.
+Hill Holt Wood secured the tender to complete the Looking after Lollycocks Field works, and carried these works out over a nine month period.
+As part of the works, Hill Holt Wood engaged with the local community, school groups and volunteer groups by offering opportunities for them to assist in the effort to complete conservation activities on site.
+Included was a chance to see and learn about traditional skills, crafts and methods of management and helping the local community understand the importance of looking after green spaces such as Lollycocks Field.

-THE COMMUNITY WILL BE INVOLVED, THE SITE WILL BE IMPROVED AND BIODIVERSITY WILL THRIVE
+THE COMMUNITY WAS INVOLVED, THE SITE WAS IMPROVED AND BIODIVERSITY WILL THRIVE

 The Witham/Slea Blue Green Corridor Project consists of 14 projects split into two schemes; Blue Green Corridor Witham which comprises of 10 projects along the River Witham running through Grantham, and Blue Green Corridor Slea with its four projects along the River Slea in Sleaford.For more information about the Witham/Slea Blue Green Corridor Project, visit www.withamsleabluegreencorridor.co.uk